UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Worked on improving flare gun module of the game.
       - flare gun now has limited rounds and animation to load rounds

+  - Yifan Xu
+    - Created an anmimated book that shows some parts of the storyline
+      - Player can pick up the book, open and flip the pages by rotating the joystick
+    - Made some improments on the gun
+      - Added the movements of each compoment of the gun when shooting (including the barrel, piviot, trigger)
+      - Added an animation of piviot and trigger when firing with no bullet
+    - Helped with end scene by transfering the player into the helicopter after he grab the chain

 ### Plan for next week
   - Jiwen Wu
     - Work on a search light for the helicopter